boyter/boyter.org/content/posts/why-count-lines-of-code.md

 What we can now see is that compared to the previous run the number of lines has dropped considerably from `333844` to `43605`.
 This means there is a huge amount of code that this application depends on.
 We can also see that most of the languages have dropped off the list.

-Perhaps most interesting is that there is a huge amount of JSON in the application.
+Perhaps most interesting at the moment is that there is a huge amount of JSON in the application.
 Lets inspect just the JSON to see what it might be.
-The below will whitelist to just json files and ignore all the complexity calculations, but with the `--files` flag we can also see each file individually.
+The below will white-list to just JSON files and ignore all the complexity calculations, but with the `--files` flag we can also see each file individually.
+Again any of the tools mentioned can do this.

 ```
 $ scc --pbl vendor -wl json --files -c -co .